 I use wireless triggers on each speedlight and a transmitter on the hot-shoe of my camera.
 One of my transmitters works as a remote release, which is pretty convenient.

 Sometimes autofocus doesn’t work well.
-Especially in continuous mode — it slows things down and tends to make mistakes.
-Switch your focus in a manual mode and put the camera on the tripod to get a nice and sharp image.
+Especially in continuous mode.
+It slows things down and tends to make mistakes.
+Switch your focus into manual mode and put the camera on the tripod to get a nice and sharp image.

 Focus on your main object.
 Or if you’re shooting abstract shapes of paint, take any random item and hold it in the middle of the tank.
 Then pre-focus on it and switch to manual focus to lock off the focus point.

 Take the Shot!

 Set your camera on a continuous mode to make several shots in a row.

 If you’re using natural light, set the fastest shutter speed possible to freeze the motion of the liquid.